akka/akka-projection/docs/src/main/paradox/kafka.md

 ## Sending to Kafka

-The @apidoc[SendProducer] in Alpakka Kafka can be used for sending messages to Kafka from a Projection.
+To send events to Kafka one can use @apidoc[SendProducer] or @apidoc[Producer.flowWithContext](Producer$) method in Alpakka Kafka.

+### Sending to Kafka using the SendProducer

-A `JdbcHandler` that is sending to Kafka may look like this:
+An async `Handler` that is sending to Kafka may look like this:

 Scala
 :  @@snip [KafkaDocExample.scala](/examples/src/test/scala/docs/kafka/KafkaDocExample.scala) { #wordPublisher }